MOSES * EGYPT * SPAETH

 - evt. praktisk at kunne læse teksten off-line

-PREFACE BY AUTHOR: The re-evaluation of the historical Moses' work and status - presented by supplying, special treaties - is based on interdisciplinary scientific- and cultural historical research, connecting archaeological findings, textual research, and astronomical dating.
-All recovered material are being related to the Bible, the Rabbinical Writings, and various authors of Antiquity.
+PREFACE BY AUTHOR: The re-evaluation of the historical Moses' work and status - presented also through series of special treaties within his books - is based on interdisciplinary scientific and cultural historical research, connecting archaeological findings, textual research, and astronomical dating, all being evaluated in relation to the Bible, the Rabbinical Writings, and various important authors of Antiquity.

 Many handed-down sources and findings have, for the first time, been put into a greater context and should be judged in its entirety.
 The clues and indications presented should be considered a "special offer" to further research.

 A number of researchers and experts have from their separate fields of science most kindly contributed with guidance, criticism, argumentation, and encouragement.
-Naturally, these experts are not responsible for the ways of using their information.
+Naturally, these experts are not responsible for the way in which their information has been used.

 Special thanks concerning all the 5 volumes are offered to: